 - Export/E-mail: Reports can be exported to different file types, such as PDF or Excel, and saved to your hard drive or e-mailed.
-For more information, See Exporting or Printing to a File on page 48. - Data Only Export: This option allows only the data portion of the report to be exported (header information is excluded).
-For more information, See Exporting or Printing to a File on page 48. - Deferred: Report printing can be deferred allowing you to save reports on your hard drive for printing at a future time.
-For more information, See Using Deferred Printing on page 45. - Office Merge: If the Custom Office module is installed, you can merge your data into a template such as a Microsoft Word or Excel template before printing. - 3 Click Print to print the listing.
+For more information, "Exporting or Printing to a File" (page 44). - Data Only Export: This option allows only the data portion of the report to be exported (header information is excluded).
+For more information, "Exporting or Printing to a File" (page 44). - Deferred: Report printing can be deferred allowing you to save reports on your hard drive for printing at a future time.
+For more information, "Using Deferred Printing" (page 41). - Office Merge: If the Custom Office module is installed, you can merge your data into a template such as a Microsoft Word or Excel template before printing. - Click Print to print the listing.

-NOTE Click Preview to review the listing before printing.
+Tip: You can click Preview to review the listing before printing.